Iowa Gull Research

 Acknowledgments

 Thanks are due to the many individuals who have helped with this work.
-Lena Dinsmore, Jon Moore, and Kevin T. Murphy helped with gull captures.
-We sincerely appreciate Sarah Borzo, Art Kern, John Penheiter, and others (Metro Park East Landfill) and John Roosa (Boone County Landfill) for allowing us access to their respective sites.
+Lena Dinsmore, Mike Griffin, Gunnar Kramer, Jon Moore, and Kevin T. Murphy helped with gull captures.
+We sincerely appreciate Sarah Borzo, Art Kern, John Penheiter, and others (Metro Park East Landfill), John Roosa (Boone County Landfill), and Ed Britton (USFWS) for allowing us access to their respective sites.
 Dan Clark kindly provided advice on how to capture gulls.
 Ramunas Zydelis of Ornitela has been especially responsive in answering questions about the tags and helped us in other ways.
 We also appreciate the many individuals who have helped us recover (or try to recover) tags from deceased gulls - Sabrina Chandler, Cameron Cox, Alexandre Dopkin, Frank Foidart, Cory Gregory, Curt Kempf, and Tom Thompson.

 Literature Cited